Salar De Uyuni Bolivia

 Isla Incahuasi

-An island of coral and cactus rising from the middle of the flat, Isla Incahuasi is covered in Echinopsis atacamensis cacti that grow about one centimetre per year and reach heights of 10 metres.
-A short walking path around the island takes about 45 minutes and gives elevated views of the salt flat in all directions.
-The visual contrast of towering green cacti against white salt and blue sky is excellent.
-There is a basic cafe on the island and a small entry fee.
+A coral and cactus island in the middle of the flat, covered in Echinopsis atacamensis cacti that grow roughly one centimetre per year and reach 10 metres.
+The walking circuit takes 45 minutes and gives elevated views of the salt flat in every direction.
+The visual contrast – towering green cacti against white salt and blue sky – is one of the more specific images of the altiplano.
+Small entry fee applies.

 Altitude

-3,656 metres at the salt flat; the Southern Circuit goes higher (over 5,000 metres near Sol de Manana).
-Altitude sickness is a genuine possibility if you arrive from sea level without acclimatising.
-Spend at least 24-48 hours in La Paz (3,640 metres) or Potosi (3,967 metres) before starting the tour.
-Acetazolamide (Diamox) can help; consult a doctor before travel.
-The symptoms to take seriously: persistent headache, vomiting, loss of coordination.
-These require descent, not rest.
+The salt flat is 3,656 metres.
+The Southern Circuit reaches above 5,000 metres.
+Altitude sickness is a genuine possibility if you arrive from sea level without acclimatising; spend 24-48 hours in La Paz (3,640 metres) or Potosi (3,967 metres) before starting the tour.
+The symptoms that require descent rather than rest: persistent headache, vomiting, loss of coordination.

-Bring cash in Bolivianos; card acceptance is limited in Uyuni and non-existent on the salt flat itself.
-Sunscreen is essential; the altitude, reflection, and dry air combine for severe UV exposure.
-A good pair of sunglasses is not optional.
-Bring warm layers – nights on the altiplano drop below freezing even in summer, and the salt hotels (rooms made from blocks of salt) are cold.
-The food on tours is basic and adequate; some travellers bring supplements.
+Bring cash in Bolivianos.
+Card acceptance is limited in Uyuni and non-existent on the salt flat.
+Bring sunscreen – altitude, reflection, and dry air combine for extreme UV exposure.
+Bring sunglasses that actually block UV, not just tinted ones.
+Bring warm layers – nights on the altiplano drop below freezing even in summer.